dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 warn-shadowing = true
 ```

 Under the section `[options]`, any options from the Dafny CLI can be specified using the option's name without the `--` prefix.
 When executing a `dafny` command using a project file, any options specified in the file that can be applied to the command, will be.
 Options that can't be applied or are misspelled, are ignored.
+Options in legacy option form are also ignored.

 When using a Dafny IDE based on the `dafny server` command, the IDE will search for project files by traversing up the file tree looking for the closest `dfyconfig.toml` file it can find.
 Options from the project file will override options passed to `dafny server`.

 It's not possible to use Dafny project files in combination with the legacy CLI UI.

+The command-line may contain at most one project file.
+Files listed on the command-line are combined with any files listed in any project file on the command-line.
+Options listed on the command-line supersede those in
+a project file, whether the command-line option cmoes before or after the project file.

 ## 13.6.
 Verification {#sec-verification}